zsolt-szekeres/youtube_news/README.md

 Execute streamlit run main.py as usual go to the url shown.
 From here:
 * Either
   * provide a direct url to a youtube video OR
-  * provide the path to the pickle file generated in a previous step (This supports caching the output of previous runs.)
+  * provide the path to the folder created in a previous step (This supports caching the transcript from previous runs.)
 * You may wanna play with the prompts and the map reduce parameters chunk_size and overlap.
 This becomes handy when you work with the cached transcript and perform your sensitivity analysis.
 * The checkbox lets you decide if you wanna have the email or just wanna play on the UI
 * Pressing the button will run this thing and the UI will give you some details on the video before giving the summary.